Te Whiti o Rongomai

-Te Whiti established Parihaka community as a place of sanctuary and peace for Māori many of whom seeking refuge as their land was confiscated in the early 1860s.
+A proponent of nonviolence, Te Whiti established Parihaka community as a place of sanctuary and peace for Māori many of whom sook refuge as their land was confiscated in the early 1860s.
 Parihaka became a place of peaceful resistance to the encroaching confiscations.

 On 5 November 1881, the village was invaded by 1500 Armed Constabulary with its leaders arrested and put on trial.
 Te Whiti was sent to Christchurch at the Crown's insistence after it was clear the crown was losing its case in New Plymouth.

 The trial, however, was never reconvened and Te Whiti, along with Tohu were held for two years.

 Te Whiti and Tohu returned to Parihaka in 1883, seeking to rebuild Parihaka as a place of learning and cultural development though land protests continued.

 Te Whiti was imprisoned on two further occasions after 1885 before his death in 1907.

 Biography

 Te Whiti was born in Ngāmotu, Taranaki, New Zealand, about 1830.
 One account makes him the son of Hone Kakahi of the Te Āti Awa iwi and of Rangi Kauwau.
 Another version sees him as the son of Tohukakahi (a minor chief of the Patukai hapu of the Ngāti Tāwhirikura branch of the Te Ati Awa tribe), and of Rangiawau (daughter of Te Whetu).

 As a youngster, Te Whiti was well educated by Māori elders, who taught him about the traditions of his culture.
 Educated at a mission school, he later set up a flour mill in Warea.